 So you’ve spent the day carving the double-blacks and perfected your box game – or maybe you’re just feeling the accomplishment of getting down the Bunny Hills.
 Regardless, it’s been an exhausting day on the slopes at Blue and as the sun goes down, all you can think is a fat bowl of mushroom soup and defrosting those toes with a hot tub session.
 With seven accommodation options making up the Blue Mountain Village, jumping out of your bindings and strolling into the hotel lobby are simply a matter of minutes apart.

-The Westin Trillium House
+The Westin Trillium House, Blue Mountain

 A Romantic Toronto Escape to Niagra-on-the-Lake for Chocolate and Wine